apache/pulsar/site/docs/latest/admin-api/brokers.md

 ### List updated values

-Fetch a list of all potentially updatable configuraton parameters.
+Fetch a list of all potentially updatable configuration parameters.

 #### pulsar-admin